shaunpersad/throttled-queue/README.md

 }
 ```
 ### Reusable
-Wherever the `throttle` instance is used, your function will be placed into the same queue,
+Wherever the `throttle` instance is used, your action will be placed into the same queue,
 and be subject to the same rate limits.
 ```
 var throttledQueue = require('throttled-queue');